ctmoden/GameProject0/GameProject0/README.txt

 The alpha blending is implemented in the MenuScreen.cs class only, not the GamePlayScreen.cs class

 Blending between clouds is very visible in menu screen

+--UPDATE PROJECT 5
+2 3d triangles are rendered as spinning chopper blades in the loading screen